nielsnl68/node-red-contrib-i2c/README.md

 ### Output I2C
 This node will send a given String/array/buffer to a given device.
 The address and command can both be set in the dialog screen or dynamicly with <b>msg.address</b> and <b>msg.command</b>.
 The payload can be staticly or dynamicly (using msg.payload) set.
 This payload can be a Buffer, Array, String or Integer.
-When you use integers then the number of bytes to send is importend and can be set between 0 and 6 bytes.
+When you use integers then the number of bytes to send is importend and can be set between 0 and 31 bytes.

+NEW(0.5.0): you can dasyshane this node, the input msg is just send to the next node.

 #### Inportend Note
+Version v0.5.0 is now using the I2C-bus package from fivdi.
+It looks more robust and better for asyncrone processes like node-red.
+I would like the maker as much thanks for his work as Kelly in the past version.
+You can vind his work on github: https://github.com/fivdi/i2c-bus

-This set of nodes is using the work of kelly's I2C package to work.
+old version did use the work of kelly's I2C package to work.
 And i like to thank hem for the work he did on that package.
 For more info check out his github account at: https://github.com/kelly/node-i2c